ghdz89/getting-started-gilberto/README.md

 #### Equip the app with credentials

-To make calls to the Plaid API, you'll need to get keys to the API.
+To make calls to the Plaid API, you'll need keys to the API.
 You can obtain API keys by following these steps:

 1. [Create a Plaid account](https://dashboard.plaid.com/signup?email=&referrer_url=).